UMCUGenetics/HapSMA/README.md

 * Workflow testing has been performed on UMC Utrecht HPC enviroment using SMA.config + SMA_umcu.config in wrapper run_nextflow_sma_umcu.sh.
 * Worfklow testing has only been perfromed using R9.4.1 sequencing data with guppy_6.1.2 basecalling.
 * General use of the workflow is described below using SMA.config, although some configuration might be needed dependent on your local infrastructure.
-* Reference genome need to be indexed:
+* Reference genome need to be indexed (see below in section "how to index the reference genome"
-  * .fai using samtools faidx (tested version 1.15)
-  * .dict using picard CreateSequenceDictionary (tested version 3.0.0)
-  * (for rebasecalling only) .mmi using minimap2 -d (tested version 2.26)

 ## Install OpenJDK and Nextflow within tools/ folder.
 Both are needed to run this workflow.
 ```bash